SystemSpace/Compendium/compendium.rst

 So basically, "Systems" are alternate universes, in a way?
   Yes.

+Where does Life exist within Systemspace?
+Is it like galaxies?
+  It's not expressible in space.

 Is it common knowledge of the people in Systems that they are in a System?
   Yes, it is pretty much common knowledge - like people playing a game know they're in a game.

+Did every individual in Systemspace pay to join the simulation?
+  They paid a small fee to uphold the processing power.

+Is there an official logo for Systemspace itself?
+  Meh, it's not that great, just "systemspace" in a neat font with a few quirks.
+I'll try and draw it if you remind me :^)

 How many Systems disabled magic?
   About 8 percent or so?
 Not too many.
 I think magic in general should be interpreted like technology is for us.